Detecting LLM-Assisted Academic Dishonesty using Keystroke Dynamics: Materials and methods

+Segmentation and feature extraction are used to transform raw keystroke streams into feature vectors for training ML-based detectors.
+Keystroke sequences are segmented using a sliding window of $1000$ keystrokes with an overlap of $300$ keystrokes.
+This windowing strategy captures local temporal patterns and provides robustness to noise and missing events, enabling deployment in online and real-time assessment settings.

+Following prior work \cite{TypingPhoneBTAS2016}, we extract standard temporal features from each window, including dwell time (key hold time or unigrams) and flight time (key interval time or digraphs).
+In addition, we compute window-level features comprising the number of words, backspace count per sentence, average word length, nouns per sentence, verbs per sentence, modifiers per sentence, modals per sentence, named entities per sentence, lexical density, number of spelling mistakes, number of special characters per sentence, and keystrokes per burst.
+For keystroke timing features, we compute the mean values for keys and key pairs that occur more than once within a window.

+Keystroke feature representations are inherently sparse, as not all keys or key pairs appear in every window.
+To address this, we retain only the $100$ most frequent unigram and digraph features, computed from the training data.
+The resulting feature vectors are used to train two gradient-boosting classifiers: Light Gradient Boosting Machine (LGBM) \cite{LGBM} and CatBoost \cite{CatBoost}.

-\subsubsection{ML-based detectors training}
+\subsubsection{ML-based Detectors Training}

-Segmentation and featurization are critical steps in transforming raw keystroke data into actionable features for training ML-based classifiers.
-We employed a sliding window approach to divide keystroke sequences into fixed-length segments of $1000$ keystrokes with an overlap of $300$ keystrokes.
-This method enabled the capture of temporal patterns and ensured robustness against noise or missing data, making it suitable for real-time detection in online exam scenarios.
+Segmentation and feature extraction are used to transform raw keystroke streams into feature vectors for training ML-based classifiers.
+Keystroke sequences are segmented using a sliding window of $1000$ keystrokes with an overlap of $300$ keystrokes.
+This windowing strategy captures local temporal patterns and provides robustness to noise and missing events, making it suitable for real-time detection in online examination settings.